Unit 3: Advanced Topics & Disease Prevention¶

 3. Appropriate referral: Their screening and prevention may need to be different

-"Your family history is worth taking seriously, and I'm glad you're thinking about it.
-It means you might benefit from talking to your doctor about whether genetic counseling or a different screening schedule makes sense for you.
-In the meantime, the lifestyle factors we're working on.
-Those matter for everyone, including people with family history.
-We're not powerless here."
+Coach: "Your family history is worth taking seriously, and I'm glad you're bringing it up.
+Have you talked with your doctor about whether genetic counseling or a different screening schedule makes sense for you?"

-Clients with personal cancer history
+Clients with personal cancer history¶

 If you work with cancer survivors, additional sensitivity is needed.
 These clients carry experiences that shape everything about how they relate to their health.

-• Don't assume they want to talk about it: Let them lead.
+- Don't assume they want to talk about it: Let them lead.
 Some people want to process; others want to move on.

-• Recognize the complexity: They may have treatment-related side effects, fears of recurrence, or complicated feelings about their bodies.
+- Recognize the complexity: They may have treatment-related side effects, fears of recurrence, or complicated feelings about their bodies.
 All of this is normal.

-• Focus on their current goals: Unless they bring up cancer, focus on what they came to coaching for.
+- Focus on their current goals: Unless they bring up cancer, focus on what they came to coaching for.
 They're more than their diagnosis.

-• Know your limits: Cancer survivorship involves real medical complexity.
+- Know your limits: Cancer survivorship involves real medical complexity.
 Collaborate with their oncology team; don't freelance.
 This is one area where humility isn't just nice; it's essential.

-Coaching in practice: Handling "should I be worried?" questions
+Coaching in practice: Handling "should I be worried?" questions¶

 The scenario: A client brings up a vague symptom and directly asks whether they should worry about cancer.